Justin (Filipino musician)

-Justin Torres de Dios (born July 7, 1998), known mononymously as Justin (formerly Jah), is a Filipino performer, songwriter, visual artist, director, and actor.
+Justin de Dios (born July 7, 1998), known mononymously as Justin, is a Filipino performer, songwriter, visual artist, director, and actor.
 He is the main visual and sub-vocalist of the Filipino boy band SB19, which debuted in 2018.
 The group's initial struggles gave way to sudden success after they went viral in 2019, and their discography includes the album Get in the Zone (2020) and two extended plays (EPs).
 As SB19's creative director, Justin has directed several of their music videos and spearheaded their 2021 online concert Back in the Zone.
 He also directed the music videos for his solo songs "Kaibigan" and "Surreal", as well as "Misteryoso" by Cup of Joe.

 In 2024, Justin made his acting debut as Jared in the mystery teen drama in Senior High.
 He played the role of Ec'naad in the 2025 fantasy series Encantadia Chronicles: Sang'gre.

 Early life and education

 Justin de Dios was born on July 7, 1998 and grew up in Malabon, Metro Manila.
 Before SB19 was formed, Justin was in a dance crew with future bandmate Josh.
 In 2018, he graduated with honors from De La Salle–College of Saint Benilde with a degree in Multimedia Arts.